Xiagang: Implementation

+Layoffs were disproportionately implemented in specific industries and regions.
+Eight provinces—from the traditional industrial heartland like Liaoning, Heilongjiang, and Jilin in the Northeast, to the inland industrial bases developed during the Third Front Movement (三线建设) like Hunan, Hubei, Sichuan, Henan, and Shaanxi in the Northwest, Southwest, and Central China—accounted for 56% of all laid-off workers in the country.
+Since the economy of these provinces relied heavily on declining "sunset industries" including textiles, arms manufacturing, heavy machinery, and chemical engineering reliant on outdated production facilities, they were particularly vulnerable to large-scale restructuring and the subsequent issues of excess labor.
+By contrast, those provinces along the eastern coastline of China such as Zhejiang, Fujian, and Guangdong, where the rapidly expanding private sectors were more closely integrated into global markets, were comparatively much less affected by the shocks wrought about by Xiagang.

 Legacies

-Social Legacy
+Social legacy

 As one of the most drastic episodes in China's transition towards a market economy, the layoffs that occurred during Xiagang have left a lasting imprint on Chinese society, causing widespread disruptions to individual lives.
 Trade unions were ineffective in countering the new local managers tasked with implementing the state's Xiagang policies at their own discretion.
 Largely unsupervised, corruption was rampant among local authorities.
 According to the Chinese Federation of Labor Unions survey, only 5% of the laid off workers received the full amount of financial support they were entitled to, and a 1997 Survey of the Status of Chinese Staff and Workers further reveals that only half of the laid off workers received any monthly financial assistance.